Are you looking for the best WordPress backup plugins?

 You also get access to premium support forums, regular updates, and 1GB of BackupBuddy Stash storage to store your backups.
-In addition, their iThemes Sync feature lets you manage up to 10 WordPress site from a single dashboard.
+In addition, their iThemes Sync feature lets you manage up to 10 WordPress sites from a single dashboard.

 You can even use BackupBuddy to duplicate, migrate and restore websites.

-Pricing: $52 for Blogger Plan (1 Site License)
+Pricing: $80 for Blogger Plan (1 Site License)

 BlogVault is another popular WordPress backup service for WordPress.
 It’s a Software as a Service (SaaS) solution rather than just a WordPress plugin.
 It creates offsite backups independently on BlogVault servers, so there will be a zero load on your server.